rempsyc/rempsyc/paper/paper.md

 Wickham, H. (2016). *ggplot2: Elegant graphics for data analysis*.
 Springer-Verlag New York. <https://ggplot2.tidyverse.org>

-[1] This argument can be used logically, as `TRUE` or `FALSE`, but can also be provided with a numeric value representing the cut-off threshold for the *p* value
+[1] This argument can be used logically, as `'TRUE'` or `'FALSE'`, but can also be provided with a numeric value representing the cut-off threshold for the *p* value

 [2] A great resource for this is the {flextable} e-book:
 <https://ardata-fr.github.io/flextable-book/>